potiuk/airflow/README.md

 6) The issue should be manually closed when the `apache/airflow` PR is merged.
 If there is the private variant of the PR in the `airflow-s/airflow-s` repository, it should be closed as well.
-   The milestone oif the issue should be set to milestone when it is planned to be released.
+   The milestone of the issue should be set to milestone when it is planned to be released.
    The milestones are in the format `Airlfow-2.6.2` or `Providers-June-2023-1` (first June providers batch) or `Chart-1.9.0`.
 New milestones are created when needed.